Protecting Your Child from Respiratory Syncytial Virus (RSV)

 RSV spreads easily through:

-• Direct contact with infected individuals or surfaces.
+• Direct contact with infected individuals or contaminated surfaces

-• Airborne transmission when an infected person coughs or sneezes.
+• Airborne droplets when an infected person coughs or sneezes

-The virus is most active from late fall to early spring, making it essential to stay vigilant during these months.
+The virus is most active from late fall through early spring (typically October through April), making it essential to stay vigilant during these months.

 Recognizing the Symptoms of RSV